General Information

 Online

-Online courses are generally offered in an accelerated eight-week format over the Internet.
+Online courses are generally offered in an accelerated eight-week format.
 These courses are designed to provide an interactive learning experience for students.
 Faculty and students communicate and collaborate through a variety of means including online discussions, e-mail, and synchronous communications.
-Educational technologies like synchronous and asynchronous web technologies and e-mail offer learners convenience and flexibility.
+Educational technologies like synchronous and asynchronous web technologies and e-mail offer learner's convenience and flexibility.
 Students should check with their instructor in the first week of any online class to fully understand and plan for the synchronous components.
 Online courses have highly structured requirements and deadlines which fall within the academic terms.

 Online students must have computer equipment and skills at a specified minimum level.
 Please check with the program for current requirements.
 Students should allocate approximately 20 hours each week for completing course assignments and participating in online discussions.